 For FY 2009, the Commission adopted a measure of the time it takes to clear an incident or "Incident Duration."
-In 2006 the SunGuide system, the Traffic Management Center (TMC) software that captures this information, was able to report on the incident duration in District 4.
-Beginning with FY 2008, Districts 2, 4, 5, 6, 7 and the Turnpike Enterprise have been able to report this data.
+The SunGuide system, the Traffic Management Center (TMC) software that captures this information, reports incident duration data in Districts 1, 2, 4, 5, 6, 7 and the Turnpike Enterprise.
 In 2008, the terminology for reporting incident duration was modified to more closely align with National Traffic Incident Management definitions.
-The Incident Duration timeline includes the following components: Notification/Verification time, Response time and Open Roads time.
+The Incident Duration timeline includes the following components: Notification/ Verification time, Response time and Open Roads time.
 The Open Roads time is defined as the time that begins with the arrival of the first responder, either Florida Highway Patrol (FHP) or FDOT, and ends when all mainline travel lanes are cleared.
 The Open Roads time is directly comparable with Florida's Open Roads Policy of clearing all travel lanes in 90 minutes or less.

 SunGuide uses the incident information entered in the system by District TMC staff to calculate the incident duration.
-Currently, SunGuide conducts the incident duration calculation using data provided on Road Ranger assisted incidents.
-The SunGuide software reporting module is being enhanced for the next year to include FDOT Maintenance, Asset Maintenance contractors and FHP assisted incidents in the calculations.
+In previous years, SunGuide conducted incident duration calculation using only data provided on Road Ranger assisted incidents.
+During FY 2012, the SunGuide software reporting module was enhanced to include FDOT Maintenance, Asset Maintenance contractors and FHP assisted incidents in the calculations.

 Florida has a very active Statewide Traffic Incident Management Program.
-There are three major components to Florida's program:
+There are four major components to Florida's program:

+- Road Ranger Service

 - Open Roads Policy

 - Rapid Incident Scene Clearance (RISC) Program

 - ◆ Traffic Incident Management (TIM) Teams